SALT-NLP/Multi-View-Seq2Seq/README.md

 The trained multi-view summarization models used in the paper can be downloaded [here](https://drive.google.com/file/d/1Rhzxk1B7oaKi85Gsxr_8WcqTRx23HO-y/view?usp=sharing)

+Note that during training, after every epoch, it will automatically evaluate on the val and test set.
+The best model is selected based on lower loss on val set.

 #### Training Single-View model
 Please run `./train_single_view.sh` to train the single-view models.
 Note that you might need to modify the data folder name.